stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

 although this is not absolutely essential.
-A detailed explanation of OpenMP is beyond the scope of this course but, for the purposes of this tutorial, OpenMP enables work to be shared over the cores of a multi-core CPU (or CPUs in a multi-socket machine).
+A detailed explanation of OpenMP is beyond the scope of this course but, for the purposes of this tutorial, OpenMP enables work to be shared over the cores of a multi-core CPU (or CPUs in a multi-socket, shared-memory machine).
 It does this by spawning threads, each of which has full access to all of the memory of the parent process.

 ## Validation ##